Design of the Index

 The Index uses more than 50 publicly available global data sources, the full list of which can be found in the Technical Annex.
 Since data sources come in a variety of formats, the data from each source is normalised, given equal weight, and aggregated to produce the final CGGI score on a scale of 0 (lowest score) to 1 (highest score).

-Description of Indicators for CGGI
+Description of the Indicators for CGGI

-Long-Term Vision: The ability to develop and express the desired goals and destination for the nation over a longer period of time
+Long-term Vision: The ability to develop and express the desired goals and destination for the nation over a longer period of time

 Adaptability: Responding to various trends and changes with appropriate strategies, policies and actions